 How To Make Cuban Black Beans

-STEP ONE- Soak the black beans in water, covering the beans a couple of inches, leave this overnight or at least 6 hours.
-(See notes in the recipe card below for using canned beans).
+STEP ONE.
+If using dry black beans, soak them first.
+See notes in the recipe card below for using canned beans.
 Drain off any excess water.
 Chop and prep ingredients.

-Stove top method: bring black beans to a boil, then simmer with lid vented for an hour.
+STEP THREE.
+Simmer.
+Add the drained black beans, water and bay leaves.
+Bring black beans to a boil, then simmer with the lid vented for an hour.
 Give a stir once or twice.
-Continue cooking for another 30 minutes, stirring more often to prevent sticking as the beans cook and the liquid is absorbed.
+Continue cooking until tender, stirring more often to prevent sticking as the beans cook and the liquid is absorbed.
 Keep the lid vented and simmer until beans are soft but mostly whole.
 Add vinegar.

-Pressure cooker or Instant Pot: Set to 30 minutes on high pressure.
+Using the saute function, saute the onion, garlic and bell pepper until fragrant.
+Add spices, tomato paste, water, and dry black beans.
+Set to 30 minutes on high pressure.
 Manually release.
-Use sauté function to reduce liquid further if desired.
+Use the sauté function to reduce the liquid further if desired.

-TIP -Adjust the texture making it thicker by mashing some of the beans right in the pot with a fork or the back of a spoon.
+Adjust the texture, making it thicker by mashing some of the beans right in the pot with a fork or the back of a spoon.

 Cuban Black Bean FAQS